Antozamm/1week4/kafkaPjkt1/readme.md

 Configuration parameters can be found on this [page](https://docs.confluent.io/platform/current/connect/references/allconfigs.html)

-Somegvworker properties files samples are already included in the Confluent platform.
+Some worker properties files samples are already included in the Confluent platform.
 For example `/etc/schema-registry/connect-avro-standalone.properties`

 In particular the properties file above use the Avro converter that integrate with the Schema Registry.
 Mind that the Schema Registry server must be running.